Promo/just-carousel/readme.md

 Calls when the end of the animation.
 Accepts only object argument contains fields: `prevSlide` and `currentSlide`.

+### onMovingStart
+Calls whenever any animation is started, including calling slideTo and user touch moving.
+Useful to optimize FPS.
+(For example, you can stop video playing inside of slide when carousel animating.)

+### onMovingEnd
+Calls whenever any animation is stopped.

 ## Instance methods

 ### slideNext(), slidePrev()